citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateMachineConfigurationRequestModel.md

 HasDescription returns a boolean if a field has been set.

+### SetDescriptionNil

+`func (o *CreateMachineConfigurationRequestModel) SetDescriptionNil(b bool)`

+ SetDescriptionNil sets the value for Description to be an explicit nil

+### UnsetDescription
+`func (o *CreateMachineConfigurationRequestModel) UnsetDescription()`

+UnsetDescription ensures that no value is present for Description, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)